Denver Broncos vs. Pittsburgh Steelers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Steelers stats and trends

-- Pittsburgh has one win against the spread in four games this season.

-- The Steelers have covered the spread once this season when underdogs by 1.5 points or more (in two chances).
+- The Steelers have been underdogs by 1.5 points or more two times this season and covered the spread once.

-- Pittsburgh's games this season have not gone over the point total yet in four opportunities.
+- Pittsburgh's games this season have not hit the over on any of four set point totals.

-- When Pittsburgh scores more than 12.3 points, it is 1-2 against the spread and 1-2 overall.
+- Pittsburgh is 1-2 against the spread and 1-2 overall in games when it scores more than 12.3 points.

-- In games that Pittsburgh piles up more than 267.8 yards, the team is 0-3 against the spread and 0-3 overall.
+- When Pittsburgh picks up over 267.8 yards, the team is 0-3 against the spread and 0-3 overall.

 - This season the Steelers have turned the ball over five times, while the Broncos have forced 5 turnovers.